Pat Grigadean

 After a while, Punjab couldn’t hear the words anymore.
 But he could hear the sobs.
 And even though he knew he had to go forward, the sound of so much sadness weighed heavily on his heart.
 He walked for a long, long time before he could no longer hear Marcus crying.

 Then suddenly, Punjab heard a rustling in the bushes ahead and recognized the sound of Kanabi, catching a small hare for a midday snack.
 Punjab hurried on until he met Kanabi.
+They walked together in silence, happy in each other’s company and happy that they were both on the same journey.

-CHAPTER 4
+Chapter 4

 They were in a deep part of the forest and if Punjab had been able to see, he might have been afraid because it was so dark.
-But since the whole world was dark to him, he was as happy and unafraid as if he were standing in a field of flowers in the brightest sunshine.
+But since everything was dark to him, he was as happy and unafraid as if he were standing in a field of flowers in the brightest sunshine.
 Kanabi, of course, had been born and raised in the deepest, darkest part of the forest, so he felt right at home.
 In fact, he felt so much at home that he began to feel just the teeniest bit homesick.

 Of course, it wouldn’t do for a big, fierce tiger to let anyone know he ever felt sad or lonely.
-He was glad little Punjab couldn’t see the tears beginning to creep into his eyes as he thought about his home.
+He was glad Punjab couldn’t see the tears beginning to creep into his eyes as he thought about his home.
 The forest here had a cool, dank smell that brought back memories of the place where Kanabi had first played and purred when he was just a cub with his brothers and sisters.
 He was thinking about that as he lay down and closed his eyes.
 And as he drifted off to sleep, he began to dream about his very first hunt!

 In the dream, the earth began to shake beneath him as the sound grew louder and louder and came nearer and nearer.
 It was so terrifying that Kanabi suddenly woke up!
+He opened his eyes and saw Punjab sitting beside him.
+Then he realized it had just been a dream and a memory, and he felt safe.

 But for only an instant.
 Because then, with his eyes open and wide awake in this really real place, he heard that same terrible sound and felt the earth shake in the same sickening way.
 And as the trees broke and parted, he saw the gigantic gray monster coming slowly toward them!
 Kanabi was so afraid that couldn’t move at all.

 “Kanabi!
+Kanabi!”
+Punjab’s voice was quiet but afraid.
+“What is it?
 Kanabi!
-What is it?
-Kanabi!
 Why don’t you answer me?”
-Punjab’s voice was quiet but afraid.

 Finally, hearing the fear in his little friend’s voice, Kanabi managed to speak one word: “Elephant.”